 Total Estimated Annual Cost Comparison

-These ranges vary by industry, but the cost gap consistently widens as data needs scale.
+These ranges vary by industry, but the cost gap consistently widens as data needs scaling.

 When comparing the two, the financial difference is clear, but the strategic difference is larger.
 In-house spend generates internal operational load; managed service spend generates usable insights and speed.

 By this point, the pattern is clear.
-As external data becomes essential to competitive advantage in 2026, the question isn’t whether you need more data; it’s who should own the extraction engine.
+As web data becomes essential to competitive advantage in 2026, the question isn’t whether you need more data; it’s how you get more and better data.

-A managed service like Forage AI allows teams to shift budget from building pipelines to using the insights those pipelines deliver.
+A managed web scraping service like Forage AI, comes with years of expertise and allows teams to shift budget from building pipelines to using the insights those pipelines deliver.
 It reduces risk, accelerates time-to-market, and ensures your best talent is focused on high-leverage work.

-If you’re assessing your 2026 roadmap, now is the time to evaluate how a managed extraction layer can transform your data strategy.
+If you’re assessing your 2026 budget and web data roadmap, now is the time to evaluate how a managed extraction layer can transform your data strategy.
 Schedule a 2026 data strategy review with our team to map out the right approach for your use case.
+Feel free to reach out to us if you need help.